 Return to retailer (including remote sales) and designated return points

-- Refundable 20p deposit on single-use containers made of PET plastic, steel, aluminium, and glass
+- Refundable 20p deposit on single-use containers made of PET plastic, steel, aluminum, and glass.

-- Return points will be available that aren't retailers, including recycling centres
+- Return points will be available, including recycling centers.

-- Target redemption percentage goals for the first three years of the deposit scheme
+- Target redemption percentage goals set for the first three years of the deposit scheme.

 After finalizing regulations in March 2020, the Scottish Government voted to approve the Deposit Scheme Regulations on 14 May 2020.
 In March 2021, Circularity Scotland, a newly-created non-profit comprised of industry stakeholders, was later announced to be in charge of administering the scheme, under the supervision of the Scottish Environment Protection Agency (SEPA).
 The scheme is expected to be implemented in July 2022, with rolling revisions prior to the full implementation to prepare retailers.